 The New 3DS, on the other hand, offers the same 3.5 hours of 3D playtime, but only 6 hours with everything turned down.

 2DS vs 3DS vs 3DS XL – Games

 There are no game support issues with the Nintendo 2DS – it’s only a ‘cut-down’ console in some respects.
 All 3DS games will work with the 2DS, and all DS games will also work with all three consoles.

 How come?
 3D is an optional extra in every 3DS game, and all three consoles have the same processor and the same array of sensors.
 Each has a motion sensor, a gyroscope and a microphone.
 They can all do the same thing, more or less.

-One of the most significant differences for more discerning games between the handhelds is sound quality.
-The 3DS and 3DS XL have stereo speakers, which are quite effective as there fire directly at your ears, from each side of the screen.
+One of the most significant differences for more discerning gamers between the handhelds is sound quality.
+The 3DS and 3DS XL have stereo speakers, which are quite effective as they fire directly at your ears, from each side of the screen.

-The 2DS has a similar speaker, but there’s just the one – which sits to the left of the screen.
-It’s not a major concern if you’re going to use headphones as the 2DS still outputs stereo through the 3.5mm jack.
-But when using the internal speakers it makes for a less immersive experience.
+The 2DS has just a single speaker, which sits to the left of the screen.
+It’s not a major concern if you’re going to use headphones, as the 2DS still outputs stereo through the 3.5mm jack socket.
+But when using that mono speaker it makes for a less immersive experience.

-For younger gamers, the 2DS seems like a sensible buy – especially if he/she isn’t going to be too concerned by the lack of 3D.
-It is also more fool-proof than the hinged models, as there are less hardware elements to break.
+For younger gamers, the 2DS seems like a sensible buy – especially if he/she isn’t going to be too concerned by the lack of 3D or buying the latest games.
+It's also more fool-proof than the hinged models, as there are fewer hardware elements to break.
 For older and more experienced gamers who can afford the extra cash, we recommend sticking to the 3DS and 3DS XL.